How to Raise Millipedes

 • 25.
 How can you tell if a millipede enclosure is overcrowded?

-A) The millipedes are always molting.
+A) The millipedes are all eating constantly.

 B) Millipedes are constantly bumping into each other.